-Giant rat wins animal hero award for sniffing out landmines
+Giant rat wins animal hero award for sniffing out landmines in Cambodia

 • Temperament: Quick and decisive.
 Likes to take naps at break time.

-• Favorite activities: Eating watermelon and looking for landmines, knowing he'll be rewarded with bananas.
+• Favourite activities: Eating watermelon and looking for landmines, knowing he'll be rewarded with bananas.

-• What he has in common with Meghan, the Duchess of Sussex: Magawa and the duchess share the same jeweler: Cleave & Company.
-The court jewelers struck Magawa's miniature PDSA Gold Medal as well as creating Meghan's engagement ring.
+• What he has in common with Meghan, the Duchess of Sussex: Magawa and the duchess share the same jeweller: Cleave & Company.
+The court jewellers struck Magawa's miniature PDSA Gold Medal as well as creating Meghan's engagement ring.

 - AP